-And since Zumba involves movement of the entire body — from your arms, to your shoulders, to your feet — you’ll get a full-body workout that doesn’t feel like work.
+And since Zumba involves movement of the entire body — from your arms to your shoulders and to your feet — you’ll get a full-body workout that doesn’t feel like work.

-Since music played during a Zumba class is relatively fast paced, moving to the beat can help build your endurance after just a few workouts.
+Since the music played during a Zumba class is relatively fast-paced, moving to the beat can help build your endurance after just a few workouts.

 Since Zumba is a group activity, you’ll essentially be welcomed into a social situation any time you step into a class.

-Combining the health benefits that an effective Zumba program provides with the social benefits of a group workout, individuals can enjoy an improved quality of life.
+An effective Zumba program provides not only health benefits, but also social benefits of a group workout, too.
+People can enjoy an improved quality of life with these combined perks.

 So, who’s ready to dance?
 Try a Zumba class at your local gym today.